KahdenV/CS-234-Team-6/Stage 3/Movie Theater System 2.0/README.md

 1. After compiling the code, run the application using the following command:

-    java MovieTheaterSystem
+    java Main

-    This command runs the `MovieTheaterSystem` class, which is the entry point of the application.
+    This command runs the `Main` class, which is the entry point of the application.